benzheren/carvewith.us/README.md

 2. Install Mysql Community Server 5.1 64-bit from [here](http://dev.mysql.com/downloads/mysql/5.1.html).
 Make sure that you install 64-bit, not 32-bit.
 3. Install MySQL-python library with pip or easy_install.

+### Database
+1. In your local mysql database, create a user:carvewithus with password:5mad_cows.
+Create a database called carvewithus and grant correct privileges of this database to carvewithus user.

 ## Open Questions
 * What's the relationship between our users?
 Friends or followers?
 (Follower case, this guy is awsome and I  like to follow him when he goes to snowboarding)
 * Other than ski/snowboard, do we need any other preference/interests to catch?